 A summary of the low-level concern should be written down, signed, timed, dated and shared by the person bringing the information forward.
-Where concerns are reported verbally to the headteacher a record of the conversation will be made by the headteacher which will be signed, timed, and dated.
+Where concerns are reported verbally to the headteacher, the headteacher will ask the staff member to provide the concern in writing.